christianmkg/mkgmarketingweb/_posts/2013-07-22-diary-of-a-digital-marketing-intern-4-of-5-the-benefits-of-working-for-a-small-business.md

 <!--more-->

 <h3>Benefits of Working for a Small Business</h3>
-<p>MKG is aÂ tight-knit group.Â Working in an office with the CEO and the COO creates an unrivaled opportunity.
+<p>MKG is a tight-knit group.
+Working in an office with the CEO and the COO creates an unrivaled opportunity.
 Here are five benefits of working for a small business:</p>
 <ol>
 	<li><span style="line-height: 14px;">Responsibility</span></li>
 	<li>Exposure to Business Acumen</li>